 Mix a spoonful of dough into balls, and flatten them onto the baking sheet.
 Bake for 10 - 15 minutes at the said temperature until they are baked well or are golden brown.

-Let them cool off before feeding or storing them in an airtight container where they can stay fresh for long periods of time.
+Let m cool theoff before feeding or storing them in an airtight container where they can stay fresh for long periods of time.

 Keep potentially dangerous foods like avocados and other fruits out of the reach of your pet.
 You may want to put a list on the fridge so that everyone knows what's off-limits for dogs.